 The PR apprenticeship offers a wide variety of in-person and virtual training courses supported with a range of resources provided by experienced PR professionals, covering all aspects of PR.
 Integrating this training into our everyday working lives, our apprentices are always a core part of our client accounts.

 Amidst the first national lockdown in 2020, we employed Kira, who is now an Account Executive.
-Nearly two years later, we are delighted Kira achieved a Distinction in her PRCA Level 4 Diploma in PR and Communications.
-This has led on to her latest adventure, where she’s studying a PR and Communications degree at Greenwich University alongside her role at ADPR.
-Following the great success of all of our apprentices to date, we recently hired Caitlin Waller as our latest apprentice.
-Caitlin is one of the newest additions to our team, joining in September 2021.
-She has been fully immersed in client accounts from day one and is getting stuck into her apprenticeship assignments.
+Nearly three years later, we are delighted Kira achieved a Distinction in her PRCA Level 4 Diploma in PR and Communications.
+This has led to her latest adventure, where she’s studying a PR and Communications degree at Greenwich University alongside her role at ADPR.

 We were so pleased to win ‘Best Apprenticeship Employer’ at the annual PRCA Internships and Apprenticeships Awards in 2020.
 Judges rated our wide-ranging integrated training programme which offers one-of-a-kind, hands-on experiences such as sailing in Barbados, press trips to Italy and ballistic testing for superyachts thanks to our varied range of clients.
 Additionally, the judges commended ADPR for our highly supportive culture, commitment to diversity and inclusion, and the retention of staff.
 The following year, at the same awards, we were very proud of Kira, for winning the ‘Best Apprentice Award’.
 Judges were impressed with Kira’s impressive work ethic, positive attitude and willingness to get stuck in.